National Chocolate Chip Day | JOY for Today

 • Start a timer for 2.5 minutes.

-• Record ways chocolate chips can be used in every My Plate category that begin with the chosen letter.
+• Record ways chocolate chips can be used in every My Plate category that begins with the chosen letter.
 Learners should work alone.
 It likely won't be something they'd want to eat.
 The idea is more to stretch their imagination than create a menu.

 • When the timer ends, compare results in groups.
 Any repeats or ideas that start with a different letter get crossed off.